Equivalence of primitive-stable and Bowditch actions of the free group of rank two on Gromov-hyperbolic spaces

 So we deduce the inequality :

 which shows that $\rho'(L_\gamma)$ is a $(C,D+1,L)$ local-quasi-geodesic, hence a $(C',D')$ quasi-geodesic from the local-global lemma.
-This shows that $\rho'$ is primitive stable and thus that $\mathcal{V}_\rho(L,1)$ is an open-neighborhood of $\rho$ consisting only of primitive stable representations.
-Its image under the projection to $\chi(\F_n,\mathrm{Isom}(X))$ is again an open neighborhood consisting of primitive-stable representations and thus $\mathcal{PS}(X)$ is open. \end{proof}
+This shows that $\rho'$ is primitive-stable and thus that $\mathcal{V}_\rho(L,1)$ is an open-neighborhood of $\rho$ consisting only of primitive-stable representations.
+Its image under the projection to $\chi(\F_2,\mathrm{Isom}(X))$ is again an open neighborhood consisting of primitive-stable representations and thus $\mathcal{PS}(\F_2,X)$ is open. \end{proof}